 This research is poignant because it highlights the importance of thinking about your target market when constructing or refreshing your brand identity.

 Firstly, it is important to state that there are no right or wrong colours; only colours which may receive a better response than others from your target market.
-Here at CSI Media, our team of designers place great importance on understanding your target audience, your brand personality, and the product or service that you’re providing.
+Here at CSI Media, as part of our branding services, our team of designers place great importance on understanding your target audience, your brand personality, and the product or service that you’re providing.

 Whether it’s a new brochure, a logo, packaging or website design, we consider the psychological impact of colours, market conditions and design aspects, in order to achieve your desired goal, whether it’s grabbing attention, engaging consumers, building trust or increasing purchase intentions.